frkim/GHDemos/README.md

     # Function that converts temperature from Celsius

-GitHub Copilot should complete with a code that looks like:
+GitHub Copilot should complete with a code that looks like this:

     def convert_temp_C2F(temp):
         return (temp * 9/5) + 32